Omphalocele

 What Sets Us Apart?

-Golisano Children's Hospital's Pediatric Surgeryteam has decades of experience operating on infants and children, and performs approximately 2,000 operative procedures each year with excellent survival rates and outcomes.
+Golisano Children's Hospital's Pediatric Surgery team has decades of experience operating on infants and children, and performs approximately 2,000 operative procedures each year with excellent survival rates and outcomes.

-Over the past five years, UR Medicine's Maternal-Fetal Care has cared for and evaluated more than 50 fetuses with omphalocele diagnosed in utero.
+Over the past five years, UR Medicine's Maternal-Fetal Medicine has cared for and evaluated more than 50 fetuses with omphalocele diagnosed in utero.
 Our OB/GYN ultrasound unit is certified by the American Institute of Ultrasound in Medicine to perform Level II ultrasounds, a more in-depth evaluation.

 Our experienced Registered Diagnostic Medical Sonographers and state-of-the-art equipment including 3D/4D capabilities help diagnose omphalocele effectively.